top of page

 The use of specific methods, techniques, or modalities within the practice of a Certified Gambling Addiction Counselor is restricted to therapists appropriately trained in the use of these methods, techniques, or modalities.
 A certified gambling addiction counselor, using this certification as a basis, may develop treatment plans but shall not attempt to diagnose, prescribe for, treat, or advise a client with reference to problems or complaints falling outside the boundaries of gambling addiction practice.

-Any person who represents to the public by any title or description of services incorporating the words “certified gambling addiction counselor” or and who offers to render professional counseling services to individuals, groups, organizations, corporations, institutions, government agencies or the general public in settings of individual or group practice, implying certification and training, experience or expertise in gambling addiction counseling, and who holds a current, valid certification to engage in the practice of gambling addiction counseling.
+Any person who represents to the public by any title or description of services incorporating the words “certified gambling counselor” or and who offers to render professional counseling services to individuals, groups, organizations, corporations, institutions, government agencies or the general public in settings of individual or group practice, implying certification and training, experience or expertise in problem gambling counseling, and who holds a current, valid certification to engage in the practice of problem gambling counseling.

 Relevant Professional or Continued Educational Experience

-This phrase shall mean documented training, workshops, institutes, seminars, etc., that are gambling addiction in content approved by ACCG or ACGA.
+This phrase shall mean documented training, workshops, institutes, seminars, etc., that are problem gambling and gambling addiction in content approved by ACCG or ACGA.

 Continuing Education